-- Wallpaper- Stick with textured paper and one that uses vertical lines to add the height illusion; nothing busy.
+- Wallpaper - Stick with textured paper.
+Choose one that uses vertical lines to add the height illusion; nothing busy.

-- See Clearly- Substitute the opaque glass shower enclosure and for a clear, frameless one.
+- See Clearly - Substitute the opaque glass shower enclosure for a clear, frameless one.
 Don't hide the little room you have.
-Use sheer or delicate tonal drapery fabrics.
+Use sheer or delicate fabrics.

-- Merge- If you have both a shower stall and bathtub, eliminate the shower by adding a Shower Head to the bathtub.
-Clawfoot Bathtub are as short as 48"; giving your bathroom more room, style, a bath and a shower all in one.
+- Merge - If you have both a shower stall and bathtub, eliminate the shower by adding a shower head to the bathtub.

-- Get in Sink- Use a Pedestal Sink to give more floor space, Wall Mount it to clear the floor or add a Vessel Sink to give more counter space.
+- Get in Sink - Use a pedestal sink to add more floor space.
+Mount it to the wall it to clear the floor, or add a vessel sink to provide more counter space.

 - Mirrors- Reflect the space with multiple mirrors.
 Mirrors make any room look bigger.
-Use at least one with a built-in Medicine Cabinets to help with storage.
+Use at least one with a built-in medicine cabinet to help with storage.

-- Clear the Way- Only leave out what is absolutely necessary; the bar of soap.
-Remove the small accessories and organize to give everything a home.
+- Clear the Way - Only leave out what is absolutely necessary.
+Remove small accessories and organize to give everything a home.

 Monday, March 24, 2008